On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-where $\Lambda_s=(\sinh(x) + \int_0^sY_udV_u)^2+(\int_0^sY_udZ_u)^2 $, is a standard Brownian motion.
-Simple use of the It\^o lemma finishes the proof. \end{proof} It turns out that the methods of the proof of Theorem \ref{tw-23} allows also to find a representation of law of hyperbolic Bessel process with index $\alpha>-1/2$. \begin{theorem} Let $x \geq 0$ and $R$ be hyperbolic Bessel process starting from $x$ with the index $\alpha>-1/2$.
+where $\Lambda_s=(\sinh(x) + \int_0^sY_u\,\mathrm{d}V_u)^2+(\int_0^sY_u\,\mathrm{d}Z_u)^2 $, is a standard Brownian motion.
+A simple use of the It\^o lemma finishes the proof. \end{pf} It turns out that the methods of the proof of Theorem \ref{tw-23} also allow us to find a representation of the law of the hyperbolic sine of a hyperbolic Bessel process. \begin{theorem} Let $x \geq0$ and $R$ be a hyperbolic Bessel process of index $\alpha \geq-1/2$ starting from~$x$.
 Then

-where $Y_t = e^{B_t -(\alpha +1/2)t}$, $X_t$ satisfies the SDE
+where $Y_t = \mathrm{e}^{B_t -(\alpha+1/2)t}$, $X_t$ satisfies the SDE